Skatteetaten/terraform-nomad-trino/dev/vagrant/conf/vault/README.md

-# Overriding and appending vault configuration
+# Overriding and appending Vault configuration

 You may add any hcl-files to this directory in order to change the configuration.
 Any valid configuration added to this directory will append the configuration, in lexical order.